helm/helm/docs/install.md

 ```shell
 helm init --override 'spec.template.spec.containers[0].command'='{/tiller,--storage=secret}'
 ```

+For versions later then 2.13 there is now a storage backend called disk.
+This backend moves the configuration out of Kubernetes to the local disk of the container running Tiller.
+It is therefore a good idea to volume mount the directory, so the release information will survive pod restarts.
+For more information about the disk storage option see this document [disk storage](storage-disk.md)

 Currently, if you want to switch from the default backend to the secrets backend, you'll have to do the migration for this on your own.
 When this backend